ambj/MuPeXI/doc/MuPeXI_User_Manual.md

 include cDNA, peptide and cosmic references, look under References (below) for a detailed description.

-5. Fill the config.ini file
+5. Fill in the config.ini file
-    Instructions on how to fill the file is found within the file.
+    Instructions on how to fill in the file are found within the file.
 The `config.ini` file is automatically detected in the same directory as `MuPeXI.py` script but can also be placed elsewhere and referred to by the `-c` option.

     State the path to netMHCpan 3.0 and VEP in the config.ini file.